line/lich/component/README.md

 This library provides two methods for splitting dependencies in multi-module projects.

-First, we assume that there are two modules "base" and "foo" such that "foo" depends on "base".
+We assume that there are two modules "base" and "foo" such that "foo" depends on "base".
 If you want to call some function of "foo" from "base", define a Facade interface like this:

 ```kotlin